farah018/hello3/README.md

 # hello-world

-hi all
+hi humans!

-farah here, i like industrial engineering (thats what i study) i study industrial engineering at the university of jordan
+farah here, i like node.js and coffeescript (thats what i`m made of!). i`ve tacos on the moon and find them far superior to earth tacos.